GizmoQuest/DeSciOS/README.md

 Originally inspired by the idea of a Stadia-like environment, **DeSciOS** evolves that vision toward enabling:

 - Local-first scientific computing
-- AI-assisted research writing (LLM support coming soon)
+- AI-assistance (with Ollama and DeepSeek-R1:8B model)
-- Peer-to-peer publishing workflows (IPFS support included)
+- Peer-to-peer workflows (IPFS support included)
 - Modular scientific desktop environments for students, researchers, and citizen scientists

 ---